 The WPMU DEV Dashboard plugin gives you the ability to white label– remove all WPMU DEV branding– and replace it with your or your client’s branding.
 Click Activate to begin.

-Please note this feature is only available on our Freelancer and Agency memberships plans.
+Please note this feature is only available on our Standard, Freelancer and Agency memberships plans.

-When the Whitelabel tool is active, the WPMU DEV Dashboard plugin will be hidden from the Admin Plugin tab.
+When the White Label feature is active, the WPMU DEV Dashboard plugin will be hidden from the WordPress admin menu’s Plugin page.

-- Documentation & Tutorials – remove the documentation button and the tutorial links from the top of WPMU DEV plugin settings screens, and the What’s New modal windows that appear with every major update.
+- Documentation, Tutorials & What’s New Modal – remove the documentation button, the tutorial links from the top of WPMU DEV plugin settings screens, and the What’s New modal windows that appear with every major update.